-Telephone switching instructions may be given but Shareholders are required to provide written instructions to the ACD (which, in the case of joint Shareholders, must be signed by all the joint Shareholders) before switching is effected.
+Shareholders are required to provide a fully completed switching form to the ACD (which, in the case of joint Shareholders, must be signed by all the joint Shareholders) before switching is effected

 The ACD may at its discretion make a charge on the switching or conversion of Shares between Sub-funds or Classes.
 Any such charge on switching does not constitute a separate charge payable by a Shareholder, but is rather the application of any redemption charge on the Original Shares and any initial charge on the New Shares, subject to certain waivers.
 For details of the charges on switching currently payable, please see paragraph 3.6.3 "Charges on Conversion and Switching".